LIHUA919/LIHUA919.github.io/_pages/about.md

 ### Recent Projects
 - [Search-Agent](https://github.com/LIHUA919/Search-Agent): Our AgentOccam surpasses the previous state-of-the-art and concurrent LLM-based web agent with its observation and action space alignment.
 We achieve this without using in-context examples, new agent roles, online feedback, or search strategies.

-- [Emotional Accompaniment Agent](https://github.com/LIHUA919/Emotional-Agent): Prejudice-Volatility Framework comprehensively measures discrimination in models by considering both their consistently biased preference and preference variation across diverse contexts.
+- [AI-Agent](https://github.com/LIHUA919/AI-Agent): Prejudice-Volatility Framework comprehensively measures discrimination in models by considering both their consistently biased preference and preference variation across diverse contexts.

 ### Open Source Projects
-- [OpenAI-Gym-Extension](https://github.com/LIHUA919/OpenAI-Gym-Extension): An extension for OpenAI Gym that provides additional environments and tools for reinforcement learning research.
+- [GraphRAG](https://github.com/LIHUA919/graphrag): The GraphRAG process involves extracting a knowledge graph out of raw text, building a community hierarchy, generating summaries for these communities, and then leveraging these structures when perform RAG-based tasks.
+- [VARAG](https://github.com/LIHUA919/VARAG): VARAG (Vision-Augmented Retrieval and Generation) is a vision-first RAG engine that emphasizes vision-based retrieval techniques.
+It enhances traditional Retrieval-Augmented Generation (RAG) systems by integrating both visual and textual data through Vision-Language models.
+- [Openvla](https://github.com/LIHUA919/openvla): A simple and scalable codebase for training and fine-tuning vision-language-action models (VLAs) for generalist robotic manipulation.
+- [AutoGPT](https://github.com/LIHUA919/AutoGPT):AutoGPT is a powerful platform that allows you to create, deploy, and manage continuous AI agents that automate complex workflows.

 ### Previous Projects
 <details>
 <summary>Show Older Projects</summary>